emmanuelferragne/CminR-Praatik/README.md

 Download `cp_formants.praat`and the `formantDemo` folder

-Edit `file.txt` and adapt the paths to your own directories
+Edit `list.txt` and adapt the paths to your own directories

 Run `cp_formants.praat` :
 * when prompted to load a file list, choose `file.txt`